Last Updated on November 10, 2019 by FauxHammer

 Open the Photo Frame, take out the backing board (Also take out the Glass, paper and picture Mount/Surround, and bin them, you don’t need them) and make sure your felt is big enough, mine was about the size of an A4 sheet of paper and was just big enough, it stretches anyway and the frame will cover a couple of mm on each edge, so if it’s just slightly too small, don’t worry

-Note, you could use the glass as a palette, but it’s quite thin and has sharp edges, it would probably break and/or cut you at some point.
+Note, you may think you could use the glass as a palette, but it’s quite thin and has sharp edges.
+It would probably break and/or cut you at some point.

-Literally, stick the felt to the backing board, I did it the other way up than shown in the image, then flipped it over. by doing it this way I was able to smooth out the felt so that I had no creases. and keep my eye out for any glue coming through.
+Literally, stick the felt for dice tray to the backing board, to make the Dice Tray Base.
+I did it the other way up than shown in the image, then flipped it over. by doing it this way I was able to smooth out the felt so that I had no creases. and keep my eye out for any glue coming through.
 Give it 10 minutes so the glue starts to set, then flip it over. put something flat and heavy on it.
-I used a dinner matt and a fruit bowl. this is just to hold it in place. leave this a few hours to completely set.
+I used a dinner matt and a fruit bowl. this is just to hold it in place.
+Leave this to completely set.

 The best part of this DIY Dice Tray is that the photo frame is deep and has an inner surround.
 So, if you want to you can have a photo recessed into the frame so that you have a deep frame. (perfect for decoupage).
 Or, you can use this to push the picture and/or mount to the front so that it is directly behind the glass.

-We’re gonna use this inner frame to felt the edges, this is totally optional, but the finished product looks cooler. (you could also use a different colour felt here to contrast the colour of your base).
+We’re going to show how to line a dice tray.
+Use this inner frame to felt the edges of your dice tray picture frame. having this inner frame is another benefit of the Ikea frame. most box frames will not have this.
+This step is totally optional, but the finished product looks better and makes your dice tray quiet. (you could also use a different colour felt here to contrast the colour of your base).

 Sanding – As mentioned above, I used 2000 grit sandpaper because I didn’t realise I’d need it before I started, the 200 grit was inside in my modelling supplies and my coarse sandpaper was outside in the garage and it was cold, it was Boxing Day and I was in my Pyjamas at 2 in the afternoon.